kyleam/bog/README.md

     author's last name, year, and first non-trivial word) usually contains enough information to make this search successful.

--   `bog-rename-staged-pdf-to-citekey`
+-   `bog-rename-staged-file-to-citekey`

-    Rename a new PDF.
+    Rename a new file.

 -   `bog-clean-and-rename-staged-bibs`